 In the face of all these challenges, what has given you the impetus to continue?

 When I began, I didn’t expect for it to get this far.

 It’s not like I was looking for trouble, but I started to realise people were getting it.

-It may take a long time, but people are getting angry about the mismanagement of resources in Kenya and are getting to a stage where they are demanding for accountability from the leaders.
+It may take a long time, but people are getting angry about the mismanagement of resources in Kenya and are getting to a stage where they are demanding accountability from the leaders.
 But this happened because some of us took the face of that fight.
-And right now I can’t stop because people are going to say, “Wanjeri, you started this, we are all here now, you cannot back out because then the whole movement collapses”.
+Right now I can’t stop because people are going to say, “Wanjeri, you started this, we are all here now.
+You cannot back out because then the whole movement collapses”.